KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/README.md

 This comprehensive system profiling establishes a baseline for understanding the hardware constraints and software dependencies influencing productivity and energy efficiency.
 It also enables consistent, reproducible benchmarking and facilitates direct correlation between system parameters, performance, and energy consumption.

-## 3. Key Tunable Parameters and Their Impact
+## 3. Key System-Level Parameters Parameters and Their Impact

 **CPU Behavior:** The CPU frequency and its scaling behavior determine the processing speed and energy consumption of the node.
 Jobs can request a **performance governor** to maintain a high and stable frequency, maximizing throughput, or a **powersave governor** to reduce frequency and conserve energy.
 If administrative permissions restrict changing the governor, the current frequency and turbo state are recorded to ensure results can be accurately interpreted.